AlirezaRoshanzamir/continuous-delivery-course/12-deploying-and-releasing-applications/presentation.md

 Before you let your application loose on unsuspecting users, you should perform some ﬁnal tests in a staging environment that is very similar to production.

 For simple systems without interaction with external systems, you can employ the capacity testing environment for both capacity testing and staging.

 ---
+### Semantic Versioning
+TODO: Should be completed.

+---
 ## Rolling Back Deployments and Zero-Downtime Releases